h-okon/Acer-Aspire-A515-Hackintosh/README.md

 ### WARNING

 <sub><sup>
- ###### /** Your warranty may be void.* * I am not responsible for bricked devices, dead SD cards, dead hard drivers or ANY damage and * thermonuclear war, or you getting fired because the calendar app failed.
-Please * do some research if you have any concerns about files included in this repository* before installing it!
-YOU are choosing to make these modifications, and if* you point the finger at me for messing up your device, I will laugh at you.
-If you wish to proceed - you are free to do so!
+ ###### /** Your warranty may be void.
+I am not responsible for bricked devices, dead SD cards, dead hard drivers or ANY damage and * thermonuclear war, or you getting fired because the calendar app failed.
+Please do some research if you have any concerns about files included in this repository before installing it!
+YOU are choosing to make these modifications If you wish to proceed - you are free to do so!
 I mean you are on github - you should know what you are doing.*/
   </sub></sup>